 According to DNA studies, some 15,000 years ago man crawled from his cave to find food for his family.

-As he set out to hunt, he was shadowed by wolves that visited the nearby refuse piles.
-Ever observant, they knew his mission and they knew that when he was done there would some remnants for them.
+As he set out to hunt, he was shadowed by wolves.
+Ever observant, the wolves knew his mission and that when he was done there would some remnants for them.

-So it was that every breed of dog began as a dog that exhibited a useful function.
+So it was that every breed of dog began as helpmate that exhibited a useful function.
 The owner would recognize those talents and seek to preserve them in the offspring.
 Shepherds created herding dogs with coats to match the climate of the area where they lived.
 Through selection for specific traits, hunters developed dogs that would go below ground after vermin, run down fast quarry, or track wounded animals.
-When an individual came along that was especially talented in any desirable task, others in the area would seek to gain those talents by getting a pup or breeding to the litter sire.
+When an individual came along that was especially talented in any desirable task, others in the area would seek to gain those talents by getting a pup or breeding to that dog's sire.